SBU-BMI/imageHub/resource/README.md

 TCGA-CS-4938-01Z-00-DX1_12560_47520_500_500_LGG-human-yi.csv

-There are 16 lung (human-segmented) csv files (8 LUSC, 8 LUAD).
+There are 16 lung (human-segmented) csv files (8 computed with Yi's algorithm, and 8 are computed with Jun's algorithm).
 They will also look like this: name-of-patch_x_y_w_h-TUMOR-what-kind-of-segmentation-algorithm.csv TCGA-05-4244-01Z-00-DX1_19500_19500_500_500_LUAD-human-yi.csv